dask/dask-jobqueue/docs/source/clusters-advanced-tips-and-tricks.rst

 For other batch systems (``*Cluster`` classes) the additional commands will be inserted as separate lines in the submission script.

+Similarly, if you need to run some commands after the worker has exited, then use ``job_script_epilogue`` parameter.

 How to handle job queueing system walltime killing workers
 ----------------------------------------------------------